WICG/direct-sockets/docs/explainer.md

 ## Security Considerations

-User agents will need to carefully consider when to make the Raw Sockets API available to web applications, and what UI will be shown to the user.
+User agents will need to carefully consider when to make the Direct Sockets API available to web applications, and what UI will be shown to the user.